yusinto/gatsby.yusinto.github.io/src/posts/2016-10-22-universal-hot-reload/index.markdown

 ---
+path: "/universal-hot-reload"
+date: "2016-10-22"
+title: "Hot Reloading Universally Bundled Webpack Apps"
 published: true
-title: "Hot Reloading Universally Bundled Webpack Apps"
-layout: post
-date: 2016-10-22 10:52
-tag:
-- universal
-- hot
-- reload
-- webpack
-- server
+tags: ["universal", "hot", "reload", "webpack", "server", "client", "bundle"]
+files:
-- client
+ - "./neo_spoon.jpg"
-- bundle
+ - "./batman_robin.jpg"
-blog: true
 ---

 I learnt quite a lot in the past week.
 Firstly there's no substitute to good sleep.
 Secondly, you can actually eat a salmon steak raw!
 Thirdly, it's really really hard to hot reload a server bundle if you are writing a universal app.

-On the client side, [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware){:target="_blank"} and [react-hot-loader](https://github.com/gaearon/react-hot-loader){:target="_blank"}
-have been around for a while now and have become indispensable to developers.
+On the client side, [webpack-dev-middleware](https://github.com/webpack/webpack-dev-middleware) and [react-hot-loader](https://github.com/gaearon/react-hot-loader) have been around for a while now and have become indispensable to developers.
 However, what about the server side?

 One solution is to use nodemon to restart the server on file changes.
 This works if you don't bundle your server side code.
 If you do, you'll have to use a task runner